ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 Step-by-Step Process for Startups

-• Define your scope
+• Define our scope

 • Perform a lightweight risk assessment